alexzhdan/E2E_Cypress/README.md

 2) In cmd open repository with project

-3) run command: 'npm install cypress --save dev'
+3) run command: 'npm install cypress --save -dev'

 4) In repository open file : 'cypress.json'.
 Check that baseUrl correspond to url of your application.
 If not, changed it and save